 These myths can cause financial devastation to the individual and to their family and friends who are often left with the burden of expensive caretaking responsibilities.
 The Insurance Information Institute debunks many of the common Long-term care

 Many of us spend our lives making plans.
-We plan for our weekend camping trip, our summer vacation, our savings goals and our workout routine.
+We plan for our weekend camping trip, our summer snorkeling vacation, our savings goals for a new home or car, and our workout routine.
 Unfortunately, the older we get, the less we plan for the inevitable.
 The elder years of life can be some of the most enjoyable, when they are planned for.
 Life does not end at retirement but very few people plan for this part of their life.

 In less than 20 years, the number of persons over the age of 65 is expected to double, and none of us are ready.
 While the baby boomer generation is getting older, retirement expenses are increasing and surpassing inflation expectations.
 Procrastination is no longer an option.